jalacloud/architecture-as-code/README.md

-# Solution Architecture using declarative diagramming (D2)
+# Architecture-as-code using declarative diagramming (D2)

 This repository is my personal learning journey in the world of architecture-as-code (AAC).